Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - **Purchase** - feature will be added, allowing users to purchase pieces of art directly via website. **Buy** button will be added to each individual image in gallery and the trolley icon will be added in header.

+- **Arranged painting** - feature will be added, allowing user to see the painting from the Gallery in arranged environment (hanging on the wall, surrounded by furniture, etc.), to help potential buyers imagine how the painting would look like in the their own room, office, etc. Each picture in the Gallery, when clicked, will take user to separate window, where 2-3 more images will be displayed along with additional information.

-- **EN/PL** - feature will be added, allowing users to switch between English and Polish version of the website, where the whole content will be translated to Polish language.
+- **EN/PL** - feature will be added, allowing users to switch between the English and the Polish version of the website, where the whole content will be translated to the Polish language.

 [Top](#table-of-content)
 # Technologies Used